Top 5 Weirdest Coffin Inventions

 The fear of being buried alive resulted in safety coffins.
 These were an elaborate affair with air tubes, strings tying a corpse’s hand and feet to a bell above-ground, complete with vigorous spring-loaded lids.

-VERDICT Victorian safety coffins were a great feat of design, but we’re not keen on the sheer paranoia and exhausting fear that’s required to create safety coffins.
+VERDICT Victorian safety coffins were a great feat of design, but we’re not keen on the sheer paranoia and exhausting fear that’s required to create them.
 It’s health and safety gone mad.
 2/10.

 Joseph II decreed the use of wooden coffins that contained a trap door in the bottom, through which corpses would be dropped into graves.
-The coffin would then be reused for other funerals, saving wood and hurrying up the decomposition process.
+The coffin would then be reused for other funerals, saving wood and hastening the decomposition process.

 Given the grandeur of 18th century Vienna, we can’t see how its middle class would have taken to reusing coffins, and there were more than a few reports where families were unaware of the practice.